frictionlessdata/datapackage/data-packages/index.md

   The object structure MUST contain a `type` property and a `url` property linking to the actual text.
-The `type` SHOULD be an [Open Definition license ID][od-license] if an ID exists for the license and otherwise may be the general license name or identifier.
+The `type` SHOULD be an [Open Definition license ID][od-licenses] if an ID exists for the license and otherwise may be the general license name or identifier.
 Here is an example:

         "license": {